Khorishchenko/googleTestForC-/README.md

 # googleTestForC-
-How to work with Google Test for C++
+How to work with Google Test for C++/tutorial and test project